ENCCS/evita-material-template/content/reference/structure-evita-module.md

 - `conf.py`
 - `index.md`
 - An episodes directory containing
-	- Jupyter notebooks (Markdown and reStructuredText files are also acceptable; alternatively slides)
+	- Jupyter notebooks preferably (Markdown and reStructuredText files are also acceptable; alternatively slides in ODP/PPTX and PDF pairs)
 	- Images used in the notebooks
-	- Code examples referenced in the notebooks
+	- Longer code examples referenced in the notebooks as stand-alone file (Short code snippets can be described inline).
     - Demos and type-along sessions to introduce the topic
     - Discussions and exercises designed for _formative assessment_.
 - Questions and quizzes for _summative assessment_.